LatrecheYasser/pneumonia-detector/README.md

 ## How to use it?

 #### The Web Application
-We made a simple web application to load and see the reasults
+We made a simple web application to load your Chest X-ray and see the reasults

 The first step is to load the image using the 'Upload your X-ray ' button
 ![main page](/imgs/Main-page.png)